 Travel Partners

 Chase Ulitmate Rewards transfer to travel partners at a 1:1 ratio, meaning 1,000 Ultimate Rewards points will convert to 1,000 points/miles in your chosen currency.
-Let's start with hotels then move to airlines.
+Let's start with hotels and then move to airlines.

 Marriott Bonvoy